From a dichotomy for images to Haagerup's inequality: Special cases and applications

 \subsection{Haagerup's inequality}

 Haagerup's inequalities \cite{haag} provide exact upper and lower bounds on the absolute power moments of normalized linear combinations of independent Rademacher random variables.
 Unfortunately, the proof given in \cite{haag} is very long and difficult.
 Nazarov and Podkorytov \cite{naz-podk} discovered a short and ingenious way to prove Haagerup's result.
-A seemingly insipid but actually crucial point in their proof is the following. \begin{prop} The domain
+The proof in \cite{naz-podk} contains the following statement: \begin{prop} The domain

 is mapped into the set

 by the function $f$ defined by the formula

 where $1<p<2$ and the principal branch of the power function is used, so that $z^{-p}>0$ for any $z>0$; as usual, the values of the argument function $\arg$ are assumed to be in the interval $(-\pi,\pi]$; let us also assume that $\arg0=0$. \end{prop}